 In many cases, veterans receive denials because they did not provide enough evidence to successfully establish service connection.
 While your entire case hinges on this, service connection simply means your tinnitus resulted from an in-service event, injury, or illness.

-This is where we come in.
-To prove your tinnitus is service-connected, we must establish a connection between your diagnosis and an injury, illness, or event that occurred during your service.
+This is where CCK may be able to help.
+To establish service connection for your tinnitus, we must prove there is a connection between your diagnosis and an injury, illness, or event that occurred during your service.

 We can use the following types of evidence to strengthen our appeal of your tinnitus denial: